Azure-Samples/iot-hub-how-to-kepware-edge/README.md

     * Client ID:   [device id]
     * Username:  [iothub long name]/[device id]/api-version=2016-11-14
     * Password:  [SAS Token]
   * the [iothub long name] is the full name of your IoTHub, including the .azure-devices.net part.
-The [SAS Token] is the SAS Token generated and copied above..
+The [SAS Token] is the SAS Token generated and copied above.
 Copy/Paste it in here.
 On the Username, for IoT Hub the "api-version" parameter was optional, but it is not for IoT Edge.
   * click "Finish"

 Below are a couple of screenshots for comparison.
 To compare to your entries, right click on the agent you created in the tree view and choose "Properties.."